The 5 Best Laptops For Sims 4 2022 – (All Expansions Packs, Mods & Custom Content)

 Is the minimum recommended (4GB) good?

-This is the absolute minimum not just for Sims 4 but for ANY software or game.
+The real minimum, not just for Sims 4 but ANY game.

 8GB RAM? = x4 GB RAM sticks.